keptn-hotday-2021/keptn-hotday-2021/README.md

 *to do: Harrington Edition*
 * need updates from jurgen for gitea section
-* revisit where dynatrace gets installed for clean build
 * add dynatrace and/or add steps for KiaB (is the repo needed?)
-* modify onboaring script with comments
-    * unknown issue with helm chart conflict, must be off & re-onboarded to correct
 * need a run down of what unleashed is supposed to be doing

 ## Welcome to Dynatrace HoT Day 2021!

-In today's hands on training we will be reviewing how to install and intergrate Keptn, an open source *something something company buzzwords here*
+In today's hands on training we will be reviewing how to install and intergrate Keptn, an event-based control plane for continuous delivery and automated operations for cloud-native applications.

 ![](https://keptn.sh/images/logo.svg)

-In this this lab we'll be shwoing you how to:
+In this this lab we'll be showing you how to:
 * Deploy Keptn into a Kubernetes cluster
 * Deploy Dyantrace OneAgent into a Kubernetes cluster
 * Build a multi-stage kubernetes & git ops based deployment pipeline